File information

 Kitsuune for SH2 Shaders.

-Me (Kauz on Discord, Kynias on Nexus) for enbseries.ini, weatherfiles, .ini settings and the reshade preset.
+Me (Kauz on Discord, Kynias on Nexus) for enbseries.ini, weatherfiles, .ini settings and the reshade presets.

-Do not share any files without permissions or credit.
+Do not share any files without permissions and/or credit.

 https://dict.leo.org/englisch-deutsch/Kauz